 Student seeking an ELAP scholarship must;

-1. Apply first to one of the following Polytechnique Montréal program by the deadline (if any);
+Choose first one of the following Polytechnique Montréal program and apply by the deadline (if any);

-1. Apply after to the ELAP Scholarship by following the guidelines and filling out the on-line "ELAP Application Formavailable on the following link before March 10, 2024.
+Apply after to the ELAP Scholarship by following the guidelines and filling out the on-line "ELAP Application Form" available on the following link before February 23, 2025 at 11:59 PM (EST).

 IMPORTANT NOTE: An application to one of our study/research programs does not imply an automatic application to the ELAP scholarship!
 To be considered for the ELAP scholarship, it's MANDATORY to fill the specific "ELAP Application Form" on the link provided above, before the deadline.